Judy Garber

 Judy Garber is a clinical psychologist known for her research on emotional dysregulation and mood disorders, with a focus on cognitive-behavioral interventions for adolescents who have depression.
 Garber is Cornelius Vanderbilt Professor of Psychology and Human Development at Vanderbilt University.

 In 1992, Judy Garber received the Boyd McCandless Award from American Psychological Association (APA), Division of Developmental Psychology, for her early research achievements.
 In 1995, she received the APA David Shakow Young Investigator Award for distinguished contributions to clinical psychology.
+In 2019, Judy Garber was the recipient of the Distinguished Scientist Award by the Society for the Science of Clinical Psychology.

 Garber is co-editor, with Kenneth A. Dodge, of the 1991 volume The Development of Emotion Regulation and Dysregulation, which explores how children learn to cope with both positive and negative feelings and regulate emotions.
 She previously co-edited the volume Human Helplessness: Theory and Applications, with Martin Seligman.

 Biography

 Garber completed her undergraduate degree in Psychology and Sociology at the State University of New York at Buffalo in 1973, where she graduated summa cum laude.
 She continued her education at the University of Minnesota, earning her Ph.D. in Clinical Psychology in 1987.
 Garber obtained her license as a clinical psychologist from the State of Tennessee in 1988.
 She has been a member of the faculty at Vanderbilt University since 1985.

 From 1988 to 1993, Garber was a Faculty Scholar supported by the William T. Grant Foundation.
 Her research has been supported by an Independent Scientist Career Development Award from the National Institutes of Health (2003-2008) and by grants from the National Institute of Mental Health.

 Garber served as Associate Editor of the Journal of Abnormal Child Psychology (2002–2005) and Prevention & Treatment (2002–2003).